hdShang/arxiv-daily/docs/cs-AI/2025-06-01/papers/250600788v1-behavioral-augmentation-of-uml-class-diagrams-an-empirical-study-of-.md

 ---
 layout: default
-title: Behavioral Augmentation of UML Class Diagrams: An Empirical Study of Large Language Models for Method Generation
+title: "Behavioral Augmentation of UML Class Diagrams: An Empirical Study of Large Language Models for Method Generation"
 ---

 # Behavioral Augmentation of UML Class Diagrams: An Empirical Study of Large Language Models for Method Generation